sju-ganstar/GAN_Project/README.md

-# GAN_Project
+# Project
-This repository includes codes, ideas and studies for GAN project
+This repository includes codes, ideas and studies for AI project